 But why only LG for OLED?
 Because LG bought the original OLED patents from the technology’s inventor—Kodak—and it took LG 10 years to perfect it.
 Most name brand TV makers have tried—and failed—to successfully and, more importantly, cost-effectively, manufacturer OLED TVs.
 And they all failed.
 So, for the time being, LG is and will be the only OLED game in town.
 This solitary supplier situation should not worry you in the least.
 There are no 4K compatibility issues involved, and LG is as committed to OLED as the Pope is to the Vatican.

 Why a 65-inch set?
 What’s wrong with a smaller, less expensive model?
 Because buying a 55-inch 4K TV or smaller is a waste of money.

 4K TVs pack in 8 million pixels, four times as many as a regular HDTV, also known as 2K.
 More pixels means smaller pixels, and smaller pixels means you can sit much closer to your 4K TV than your current HDTV and not see the individual pixels that make up the 4K image.

-As a result, optimal viewing distance from a 65-inch 4K TV is around 4–8 feet, while you’d need to sit around 9–12 feet from a 65-inch 2K set to get the optimal effect; you can calculate your own screen size/resolution/distance figures using this interactive tool.
+As a result, optimal viewing distance from a 65-inch 4K TV is around 4 to 8 feet.
+In comparison, you’d need to sit around 9 to 12 feet from a 65-inch 2K set for optimal effect.
+You can calculate your own screen size/resolution/distance figures using this interactive tool.